 Yoga in the Galleries held Wednesdays, 10AM.

-Weekend docent-led tour: June 30, 2-3PM.
+Schedule of weekend docent-led tours.
 Free, no reservation required.
 Meet at the front desk.

 Forward Press: 21st century printmaking

 Printmaking Legacy Project’s® first national print exhibition, Forward Press: 21st Century Printmaking features ten innovative print artists from across the country who employ the finest examples of hand printed and digital techniques.
 They explore themes of culture, identity, religion, environment, memory, and art history.
 Some work in traditional forms, like lithography, intaglio, relief, and screen printing, while others explore these methods as the basis for large-scale sculpture, collage, and integrating technology into printmaking.
 These ten artists are changing the way American printmaking is seen and understood.

 Learn more about: Forward Press: 21st Century Printmaking

 A selection of Broel’s life-sized to monumentally-sized totemic bronze sculptures creates space for reflection and contemplation about what it means to be human, be engaged as an individual within community and interact intentionally with the natural world.
 In his series of vertically oriented structures, Broel references tangible and intangible notions that resonate universally: botanical and architectural structures, environmental rhythms, physical and emotional solitude.
 Intentional abstraction creates a generous context for engaging with the sculptures.
 Allusions to historical references create a sense of timelessness and familiarity, yet the pieces exist outside the rapidly shifting visual language of stylized contemporary aesthetics.